afsc-assessments/ebswp_2023/doc/EBSpollock.md

 where catcher vessels make deliveries to inshore processors, and the at-sea sector where catch is processed at-sea by catcher/processors and motherships before going directly to the wholesale markets.
-The retained catch of the shore-based sector increased 1\% to 718 kt.
-The value of these deliveries (shore-based ex-vessel value) totaled \$236.7 million in 2018, which was up 15\% from the ex-vessel value in 2017 driven mostly by a 14\% increase in the ex-vessel price (Table \ref{tab:bsaiplck_exv}).
+The retained catch of the shore-based sector increased 1\% to 710 kt.
+The value of these deliveries (shore-based ex-vessel value) totaled \$259.8 million in 2019, which was up 10\% from the ex-vessel value in 2018 driven mostly by a 7\% increase in the ex-vessel price which is above the 2010-2014 average (Table \ref{tab:bsaiplck_exv}).
 The first-wholesale value of pollock products was
-\$811 million for the at-sea sector and \$568 million for the shore-based sector (Table \ref{tab:bsaiplck_wsl}).
-The higher revenue in recent years is largely the result of increased catch levels as the average price of pollock products has declined since peaking in 2008--2010 and since 2013 has been close to the 2005--2007 average, though this varies across products types.
-The average price of pollock products in 2018 decreased for the at-sea sector and increased for the shore-based sectors.
-The increase in the at-sea sector revenues was largely due to an increase in surimi prices.
-Fillet product prices increased 6.5\% in 2018.
-Roe prices also increased slightly however they remain low relative to levels roughly a decade ago.
+\$920 million for the at-sea sector and \$630 million for the shore-based sector (Table \ref{tab:bsaiplck_wsl}).
+The higher revenue in recent years is combined effect of increased catch levels and price increases of pollock products of fillet and surimi products.
+The average price of pollock products in 2019 increased 9\% for the at-sea sector to
+$1.38 and
+increased 5\% for the shore-based sector to $1.12.
+Surimi pricesincreased 8\% and fillet prices increased 11\% in 2019.
+Roe prices decreased 26\%, however, production increased 36\% to the highest level observed over the last decade.

 The portfolios of products shore-based and at-sea processors produce are similar.
 In both sectors the primary products processed from pollock are